gabriel-dp/PokeWEBdex/README.md

 ## 💡 Motivation
 This project has a personal motivation.
-I've been playing Pokémon games since I was a kid, and now I've been able to work on an application that combines programming and pokémons.
+I've been playing Pokémon games since I was a kid, and now I've been able to work on an application that combines programming and Pokémon.

 <br/>